dramco-iwast/docs/motherboard/message-format.md

 Typically, accumulated data messages are always sent in group (once the buffer size exceeds a certain threshold).
 The seconds-elapsed field indicates how many seconds have passed since a previous measurment (of any sensor).
-This field is always zero for the first message in theg group of messages that has been sent.
+This field is always zero for the first message in the group of messages that has been sent.

 ### Examples of an accumulated data message